-Founded in 2012, the Detroit Sound Conservancy (DSC) is the leader in Detroit music history activism.
+Detroit Sound Conservancy (DSC) is the leader in Detroit music preservation.

 Our advisers include musicians, preservationists, teachers, archivists, librarians, journalists, coders, ethnomusicologists, architects, photographers, filmmakers, publicists, DJs, urban planners, and, most importantly, fans of Detroit music.

-In 2012, the DSC organized its initial board, threw a party, and conducted a music tour for Allied Media Conference.
+In 2012, we organized our initial board, threw a party, and conducted a music tour for Allied Media Conference.

-In 2013, the DSC executed a successful Kickstarter fundraising campaign to start an oral history archive for Detroit music online and in the city based on pre-existing recordings from Detroit’s music journalists.
+In 2013,we executed a successful Kickstarter fundraising campaign to start an oral history archive for Detroit music online and in the city based on pre-existing recordings from Detroit’s music journalists.

-In 2015, the DSC accessioned the Graystone International Jazz Museum Collection, held its second conference, and moved its first exhibit space, office, and Vault into United Sound Systems Recording Studios.
+In 2015, we accessioned the Graystone International Jazz Museum Collection, held our second conference, and moved our first exhibit space, office, and Vault into United Sound Systems Recording Studios.

 In 2016, we turned four years old and then, in May, outgrew our space at United pushing us to engage patrons via Patreon for a new home.
 We also celebrated John Lee Hooker’s 99th birthday, convened our third sound conference, and rebuilt the Blue Bird Inn Stage.